-- A. NCCL shall send minimum 5 snapshots (MARGIN\REP /CM MARGIN\REP) of client wise margin requirement to Trading Members (TM)/Clearing Members (CM) for them to know the intraday margin requirement per client/TM/Custodial Participant.
-The snapshots would be randomly taken in predefined time windows. - B. Further, NCCL shall send an additional minimum two snapshots for commodity derivative contracts, which are traded till 9:00 PM - C. Margin for the purpose of peak margin shall consists of Initial Margin and Extreme loss margin (ELM). - D. The margin requirements to be considered for intraday snapshots, shall be calculated based on fixed beginning of the day (BOD) margin parameters.
+- A. NCCL shall send minimum 5 snapshots of client wise margin requirement to Trading Members (TM)/Clearing Members (CM) for them to know the intraday margin requirement per client/Custodial Participant/TM.
+The snapshots would be randomly taken in predefined time windows. - B. Margin for the purpose of peak margin shall consists of Initial Margin and Extreme loss margin (ELM). - C. The margin requirements to be considered for intraday snapshots, shall be calculated based on fixed beginning of the day (BOD) margin parameters.
 The BOD margin parameters would include all margin parameters as well as ELM requirements.
 This is only for the purpose of verification of upfront collection of margin from clients and levy of penalty.
-The margin parameters applicable for collection of margin obligation by Clearing Corporation shall continue to be updated on intraday, as per the extant provisions. - E. The margin file (MG-18 / MG-19) provided by NCCL to CMs/TMs shall contain the EOD margin reporting requirements of the client/TM/Custodial Participant as well as the peak margin requirement of the client/TM/Custodial Participant, across each of the intra-day snapshots. - F. NCCL shall aggregate the margins on confirmed trades as well as unconfirmed trades for a given CP and include the same in the intraday snapshot file (MARGIN\REP) provided to the clearing member - G. The peak margin requirement of the CP across each of the intra-day snapshots shall be included in MG-18 file provided at the end of day to the clearing members - H. Members can view their Initial Margin (Initial + Extreme Loss) to be reported based on BOD parameters on NCFE: - NCFE > Trade Details > Member Margin Report - NCFE > Trade Details > Client Margin Report
+The margin parameters applicable for collection of margin obligation by Clearing Corporation shall continue to be updated on intraday, as per the extant provisions. - D. The margin file provided by NCCL to CMs/TMs shall contain the EOD margin reporting requirements of the client/Custodial Participant/TM as well as the peak margin requirement of the client/Custodial Participant/TM, across each of the intra-day snapshots. - E. NCCL shall aggregate the margins on confirmed trades as well as unconfirmed trades for a given CP and include the same in the intraday snapshot file provided to the clearing member. - F. The peak margin requirement of the CP across each of the intra-day snapshots shall be provided at the end of day to the clearing members - G. Members can view their Initial Margin (Initial + Extreme Loss) to be reported based on BOD parameters on NCFE:

+- NCFE > Trade Details > Member Margin Report - NCFE > Trade Details > Client Margin Report